Cerenaut/agi/README.md

 # Important notes

-* The framework supports a distributed graph of compute nodes
+* The framework supports a distributed graph of compute nodes.

-* Each compute node has any number of Entity nodes (Entity class), which can own Data (Data class)
+* Each compute node has any number of Entity nodes (Entity class), which can own Data (Data class).

 * Entities have zero or one parents and zero or more child entities.
 An update to an Entith causes its children to be updated also.